estivalinp/GA_can/README.md

 # GA_can
-Using a simple GA to solve the can design problem.
+A simple GA used to solve the CAN design problem.